Frequently Asked Questions

 Test scores for the National tests are sent to you and the institutions you listed on the ACT, SAT, etc. test registration form.
 For Residual ACT and University placement tests, you may determine the test results by checking your DegreeWorks to check whether your college readiness course needs have changed.
 These courses are listed beneath the Developmental Coursework section of your DegreeWorks audit.
 Any National test results must be requested from the National testing website.
 You may go to the Whitlock Building 340 to obtain a copy of EKU test results.
 A photo I.D. must be presented.

 Yes.
-If you have taken a COMPASS or KYOTE test and your scores indicate college readiness, those scores can be faxed from your high school or community college to the Testing Office at 859-622-8830.
-KYOTE and COMPASS scores are valid one year from the date of the exam.
-In addition, in most cases, Academic Testing will also have access to view your scores via the KYOTE or COMPASS test result systems.
+If you have taken a KYOTE test and your scores indicate college readiness, those scores can be faxed from your high school or community college to the Testing Office at 859-622-8830.
+KYOTE scores are valid one year from the date of the exam.
+In addition, in most cases, Academic Testing will also have access to view your scores via the KYOTE test result systems.
 You may request a copy of your scores by bringing an EKU student ID, a driver’s license, or some other valid form of picture ID to the EKU office of Academic Testing in the Whitlock Building 340.

 If you have ACT Math scores from 19 through 21 or you tested out of college-readiness level math courses during placement testing, you may take the MAT 112/114 Pre-requisite Skills Test.
 You only need to take this test if your major requires MAT 112 or MAT 114.
 This test is administered by the Office of Academic Testing and may be scheduled like any other placement test.
 There is a MAT 112/114 Pre-requisite Skills practice test available at www.testing.eku.edu.